groupserver/gs.group.type.set/docs/index.rst

 When changing the type of a group two things need to happen: the old type needs to be unset_, and the new type needs to be set_.
-So each of the group types needs to provide two adaptors.
+So each of the group types needs to provide two facades.
 Mostly the code is simple to the point of being boiler-plate, because only marker-interfaces need to be cleared and set on the group.
 In addition, because all the complexity for unsetting and setting group-types is handled by external classes